Digital data: Security

 Tokenization is a non-mathematical approach to protecting data at rest that replaces sensitive data with non-sensitive substitutes, referred to as tokens, which have no extrinsic or exploitable meaning or value.
 This process does not alter the type or length of data, which means it can be processed by legacy systems such as databases that may be sensitive to data length and type.
 Tokens require significantly less computational resources to process and less storage space in databases than traditionally encrypted data.
 This is achieved by keeping specific data fully or partially visible for processing and analytics while sensitive information is kept hidden.
-Lower processing and storage requirements makes tokenization an ideal method of securing data at rest in systems that manage large volumes of data.
+Lower processing and storage requirements make tokenization an ideal method of securing data at rest in systems that manage large volumes of data.

-A further method of preventing unwanted access to data at rest is the use of data federation especially when data is distributed globally (e.g. in off-shore archives).
+A further method of preventing unwanted access to data at rest is the use of data federation especially when data is distributed globally (e.g., in offshore archives).
 An example of this would be a European organisation which stores its archived data off-site in the US.
 Under the terms of the USA PATRIOT Act the American authorities can demand access to all data physically stored within its boundaries, even if it includes personal information on European citizens with no connections to the US.
 Data encryption alone cannot be used to prevent this as the authorities have the right to demand decrypted information.
-A data federation policy which retains personal citizen information with no foreign connections within its country of origin (separate from information which is either not personal or is relevant to off-shore authorities) is one option to address this concern.
+A data federation policy which retains personal citizen information with no foreign connections within its country of origin (separate from information which is either not personal or is relevant to offshore authorities) is one option to address this concern.
 However, data stored in foreign countries can be accessed using legislation in the CLOUD Act.